 - d.
 Funding from this Account will reduce the uncertainty that the water activity will be implemented.
 For this criterion the applicant should discuss how receiving funding from the Account will make a significant difference in the implementation of the water activity (i.e., how will receiving funding enable the water activity to move forward or the inability obtaining funding elsewhere). - e.
-The applicant must demonstrate its ability to implement the proposed activity. - f.
-The applicant is providing matching funds and the amount of matching funds or is obtaining partial funding from other sources and the amount and source of such other funds or is providing demonstrable in-kind contributions.
+The amount of matching funds provided by the applicant via direct contributions, demonstrable in-kind contributions, and/or other sources demonstrates a significant and appropriate commitment to the project.

-Tier 3: The Water Activity Addresses Issues of Statewide Value and Maximizes Benefits
+Tier 3: The Water Activity Addresses Other Issues of Statewide Value and Maximizes Benefits

-- g.
-The water activity helps sustain agriculture, and open space, or meets environmental or recreational needs. - h.
-The water activity assists in the administration of compact-entitled waters or addresses problems related to compact entitled waters and compact compliance and the degree to which the activity promotes maximum utilization of state waters. - i.
-The water activity assists in the recovery of threatened and endangered wildlife species or Colorado State species of concern. - j.
-The water activity provides a high level of benefit to Colorado in relationship to the amount of funds requested. - k.
-The water activity is complimentary to or assists in the implementation of other CWCB programs.
+- f.
+The water activity helps sustain agriculture, and open space, or meets environmental or recreational needs. - g.
+The water activity assists in the administration of compact-entitled waters or addresses problems related to compact entitled waters and compact compliance and the degree to which the activity promotes maximum utilization of state waters. - h.
+The water activity assists in the recovery of threatened and endangered wildlife species or Colorado State species of concern. - i.
+The water activity provides a high level of benefit to Colorado in relationship to the amount of funds requested. - j.
+The water activity is complimentary to or assists in the implementation of other CWCB programs, for example water made available to the CWCB for the Stream and Lake Protection Program or compact compliance purposes.

-For additional information, questions or assistance please contact Todd Doherty, Water Supply Planning Section (Colorado Water Conservation Board), at (303) 866-3441 ext.3210 or email Todd at todd.doherty@state.co.us.
+For additional information, questions or assistance please contact Todd DohertyGreg Johnson, Water Supply Planning Section (Colorado Water Conservation Board), at (303)-866-3441 ext.
+3249.10 or email Todd at todd.dohertygregory.johnson@state.co.us.